qd-qd/sdk-tutorials/onboarding/chapter-3/5-section-5.md

 Existing parts of business operations could be substituted with blockchain-based solutions in cases where these are more efficient, while those parts which would not benefit much from a blockchain-based solution or are not well-suited for an implementation on a blockchain could be kept in the external realm.
 Thus, mixed business models will probably be more implemented than internal business models.

-## The Potential of Cryptocurrencies
+## The potential of cryptocurrencies

 Since all currencies have to fulfill three functions – *to be a store of value, a unit of account, and a method of transfer* – it can legitimately be asked: **Are cryptocurrencies a better currency compared to fiat money?**